A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Boundary triple theory setup

 The system bears resemblance to BVPs, with one equation on the main Hilbert space $\mathcal{H}$ and another on the boundary space $\mathcal{E}$.
-Here, $\Gamma_0$ has the interpretation of the (Dirichlet) trace, since by definition $\Gamma_0 \Pi \phi = \phi$ and $\Pi$ will be chosen as the harmonic lift in the previous section.
-This can also be seen from $\text{ker}(\Gamma_0) = \mathcal{D}(A_0)$, where $A_0$ will be chosen to be the operator with Dirichlet BCs.
+Here, $\Gamma_0$ has the interpretation of the (Dirichlet) trace, since by definition $\Gamma_0 \Pi \phi = \phi$ and $\Pi$ will be the harmonic lift in Section \ref{sect:bdry_triple_prelim}.

-Choosing $\Lambda$ to be the DtN map from the previous section, the identity $\Lambda = \Gamma_1 \Pi$ then implies that $\Gamma_1$ has the interpretation of the Neumann trace.
+Choosing $\Lambda$ to be the DtN map from Section \ref{sect:bdry_triple_prelim}, the identity $\Lambda = \Gamma_1 \Pi$ then implies that $\Gamma_1$ has the interpretation of the Neumann trace.

 As for $S(z)$, \cite[Theorem 3.2]{ryzhov2009} says that the system has a unique solution $u_z^{f,\phi} = (A_0 - z)^{-1} f + (I - zA_0^{-1})^{-1}\Pi \phi$, where the two terms solve the following systems respectively: